-The online survey reflects Chinese citizens’ perceptions of income inequality in China and in the U.S. The survey first tests factual beliefs about inequality.
-It includes an index of factual evaluations based on responses to four true/false questions.
-Each correct answer to the factual question has a score of “0”, an overestimate is “1”, and an underestimate “-1”.
-Respondents’ total factual scores are summed over the four questions: the higher the score, the more overestimated about the income inequality in China.
-The survey shows many Chinese people (42%) have a balanced view on income inequality in China.
-About one-third overestimate the gap between rich and poor and about 25% underestimate the income gap.
+First, let’s discuss factual beliefs about inequality to establish a baseline, a clear set of descriptive statistics which can help us establish what Chinese citizens actually believe about the state of economic inequality.
+Let’s start with an index of factual evaluations based on responses to four true or false questions.
+Respondents’ total factual scores are summed over the four questions, giving us a result where the higher the score, the more the respondent overestimates inequality in China.
+The survey shows that, somewhat surprisingly, a plurality of Chinese people (42%) have an accurate view on income inequality in China.
+About one-third overestimate the gap between rich and poor and about one-fourth underestimate the income gap.